StopTAG/.github/profile/README.md

 # SWATS: Earthquake?
 Evacuate!

 > [!TIP]
-> This is issued by the Creator (God) and His two servants (angels), anyone having trouble believing it should say a quick prayer asking for guidance!
+> This warning is issued by the Creator (God) and His two servants (angels).
+If you are struggling to believe it, take a moment to say a prayer, asking for guidance and clarity.
+Trust that you will receive the understanding you seek.

 ## Who:
 Residents of the following Atlanta neighborhoods: